cbare/cbare.github.io/_drafts/techniques-of-suppression.md

 In a better form, social reinforcement can be more of a virtuous cycle.
 The best bring up the rest.
 Others build on our successes and we on theirs.
 This kind of shared flourishing results in something deeper than a charade of prestige.
 We influence and are influenced by those around us.
 When a group guides its members toward being their best selves, that [character building][3] lifts everyone.
 In the rare best case, everyone is riffing off of each other like jazz musicians in 1950's New York or mathematicians at Göttingen.
 This is what Brian Eco calls scenius, which he defines as “the intelligence and intuition of a whole cultural scene.”

-If you find yourself in a toxic environment, my advice is to leave.
+If you find yourself in a toxic environment, get out fast.
 But, every organization has some level of dysfunction.
 Creating the kind of working life we want takes effort.
 If we want a good working environment, we have to play a part in making it good and doing the maintenance.
 Falling into negative behaviors is easy and contagious.
 With enlightened self-interest, we have to choose to interact in a positive way and expect the same of those around us.

 [1]: https://arligttalat.nu/wp-content/uploads/2024/08/ENSU-bekraftartekniker.pdf
 [2]: https://en.wikipedia.org/wiki/Master_suppression_techniques